broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 - `allele_info`: The v4 exomes Hail Table has an additional field in this struct, 'has_star', that is not present in the struct on the v4 genomes Hail Table
 - `info`: Sibling singletons were used to train the variant QC models for the v4 exomes but were not used in the v4 genomes variant QC

+#### gnomAD v4.1 joint frequency Hail Table annotations

+The v4 genomes Hail Table annotation schema is the same as the exomes schema, with only a few minor differences:

+Global fields

+- `genomes_freq_meta`: Allele frequency metadata for the gnomAD genomes.
+An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.
+- `genomes_faf_meta`: Filtering allele frequency metadata for the gnomAD genomes.
+An ordered list containing the frequency aggregation group for each element of the ‘faf’ array row annotation.
+- `exomes_freq_meta`: Allele frequency metadata for the gnomAD exomes.
+An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.
+- `exomes_faf_meta`: Filtering allele frequency metadata for the gnomAD exomes.
+An ordered list containing the frequency aggregation group for each element of the ‘faf’ array row annotation.
+- `joint_freq_meta`: Joint allele frequency across the exomes and genomes metadata.
+An ordered list containing the frequency aggregation group for each element of the ‘joint_freq’ array row annotation.
+- `joint_freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘joint_freq’ array row annotation.
+- `joint_faf_meta`: Joint filtering allele frequency across the exomes and genomes metadata.
+An ordered list containing the frequency aggregation group for each element of the ‘joint_faf’ array row annotation. joint_faf_index_dict: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘joint_faf’) row annotation.
+- `joint_faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘joint_faf’) row annotation.
+- `joint_sample_count`: Number of gnomAD exomes + number of gnomAD genomes.

+Row fields

 <br/><br/>

 <details>